Classical Prolog modes

 % and binds the first argument with the result.

-and they are also translated to the corresponding assertions.
+which are also translated to the corresponding assertions.

 Usage and interface